Is Your Facility Guilty Of These Common Medical Waste Violations?

 Many states classify waste into sub-categorizes, such as human blood, cultures and stocks, blood products, sharps, and animal waste.
 Keeping types of medical waste separate and using properly marked containers is not only mandated by law.
 It also helps you choose how and when, not to mention whom removes the waste for you.

 Every facility that produces medical waste must have a medical waste removal plan.
 Plans should reduce the amount of waste, ensure regulatory compliance, and strengthen infection control procedures.
 Not having a plan leads to discarding mistakes and risking the spread of infection.

-Mishandling Of Medical Waste And Removal
+Mishandling Of Medical Waste Disposal And Removal

 Whoever signs the manifest for waste pickup must have had the proper OSHA/DOT training and knowledge behind the medical waste.
 If your average Joe signs for anything that involves medical waste, your facility will receive a citation for noncompliance.